 The aim of the project is to honestly reflect the challenges, misconceptions, anxieties and concerns of both young and old in relation to alcohol and to create a resource which allows for sustainable PHSE enrichment in relation to this.

-All aspects of the project are designed to be accessed by both parents and young people with the aim in mind of facilitating parent/school/young person discussion on alcohol misuse and the coping strategies and support options available to these groups.
+All aspects of the project are designed to be accessed by both parents and children with the aim in mind of facilitating parent/school/young person discussion on alcohol misuse and the coping strategies and support options available to these groups.

 Please Note: For our secondary school venues a ‘How to Make…’ DVD resource accompanies our normal worksheet resources which will help GCSE, A Level and BTEC students consider the processes they might utilise to create their own alcohol/drug awareness based dramas for Year 6 – 8 audiences.